Pho3nyxX/microstar-cable-vision/Common/README.md

 ## Getting Started

-This project serves as a base for the Microstar Cable Vision Client Complaint Application.
+This project serves as a base for the MicroStar Cable Vision Client Complaint Application.
 It acts as a dependency for both applications - the client and the server.

 ## Folder Structure